jeromeetienne/learningthreejs.com/source/_posts/2015-05-10-see-through-effect-for-augmented-reality-on-your-phone.markdown

 date: 2015-05-10 19:25
 comments: true
 categories: [AR, three.js]
-published: false
+published: true
 ---

 This post shows how to read your phone camera and make it appears as transparent, aka to act as a see-through.
 It may seems unrelated to 3d at first but it is extremely useful in augmented reality.
-I know it may seem but this see-throught is the base of Augmented Reality in a phone.
+I know it may seem silly :)
+But this see-throught is the base of Augmented Reality in a phone.
 This and other AR tech will be the subject of future posts.

 It makes your device 'appears as transparent'